Functions in Python with Examples

 - Calling function

-Example: Define a function which have no parameters (Demo1.py)
+Example: Define a function that has no parameters (Demo1.py)

 def display(): print("welcome to function")